Nicky Southall: Dover Athletic

 Southall rejoined Dover Athletic during the 2009 pre-season on trial, playing in a handful of friendlies before signing on a permanent deal.
 In August 2009, Southall scored his first goal for Dover with a well struck free kick to give his side the lead in an encounter against Dorchester Town.
 He became player/assistant manager when Ian Hendon was appointed manager of the club in May 2010; however, within a month Hendon had been appointed as assistant manager at Gillingham by his predecessor at Dover, Andy Hessenthaler.

 Gillingham (fourth spell)

 Southall signed for the Gills for a fourth time, as player-coach.
 His fourth Gillingham debut came in a defeat to his previous club, Dover, in a first round FA Cup match on 6 December 2010.
 When he departed Gillingham in May 2012, his appearance in the FA Cup represented his only appearance in his two years with the Gills.

 Coaching career

 On 26 June 2012, Southall joined Whitstable Town as a player-coach.
 He then took over as player manager, but left at the end of the 2013–14 season, moving to Maidstone United as assistant manager.
 He remained with Maidstone until October 2018 when he joined Dover Athletic as first team coach.
 Southall left the club in June 2022.

+In December 2023, Southall was appointed manager of SCEFL Premier Division club Lordswood.
+He departed the club by mutual consent in November 2024.

+On 18 November 2024, Southall was appointed manager of SCEFL Premier Division side Lydd Town.
+Just one month later however, on 27 December, he was sacked after three defeats from three league matches which saw the side sitting bottom of the league, seven points from safety, as well as an 8-0 defeat in the league cup to lower division Rochester United.